Kalakoi/osrs-toolbox/README.md

 Planned features:

--Wise Old Man integration
+-Wise Old Man integration (Working for competition tracking, more to come)

--Wise Old Man competition information overlay
+-Wise Old Man competition information overlay (Functionally working)

--Player skills lookup
+-Player skills lookup (working in the combat level calculator, more to come)

+-Combat level calculator (functionally working with required skills to increase combat level)

 -Skill calculators

 -DPS calculators

--Drop chance calculator
+-Drop chance calculator (Functionally working, needs tweaking for ease of use)

--Shop buyout cost calculator
+-Shop buyout cost calculator (Functionally working, needs tweaking for ease of use)

 -Best-in-slot gear calculator